Distance: 21 miles total (2 days)

 Markings – The famous white blaze.

 Description: It would be impossible for me to give a detailed description of the trail, for that make sure that you purchase a trail guide.
 What I can tell you is that this was the most challenging backpacking trip I’ve ever done (and I’ve done somewhere in the neighborhood of 500 miles in 8 different states), and it was only two days!
 This trail offers ridge runs that require climbing up and down ledges, hand-over-hand climbing, a gorgeous waterfall, a state line crossing, and finished off with a 600 foot drop over just 0.4 of a mile called the Agony Grind.
+Good work by my Scouts who stuck with this one!
 Enjoy the pictures!

 If Day 1 was crazy, Day 2 was even crazier.
 Steeper climbs, and more of them.
 Much longer ups and downs.
 Topped off by two sheer walls in the last two miles, one up, and one, aptly named Agony Grind, down.